2015 European migrant crisis: EU-Turkey refugee return agreement

 Because the vast majority of refugees arriving in Europe in 2015 passed through Turkey, the country's cooperation was seen as central to efforts to stem the flow of people and prevent refugees from attempting to make dangerous sea crossings.
 There was also a recognition that it would be unfair to expect Turkey to shoulder the financial and logistical burden of hosting and integrating millions of refugees on its own.
 In 2015, the European Commission began negotiating an agreement with Turkey to close its borders to Greece in exchange for money and diplomatic favours.
 In March 2016, after months of tense negotiations during which Turkish president Recep Tayyip Erdoğan repeatedly threatened to open Turkey's borders and "flood" Europe with migrants to extract concessions, a deal was announced.
 Turkey agreed to significantly increase border security at its shores and take back all future irregular entrants into Greece (and thereby the EU) from Turkey.
 In return, the EU would pay Turkey 6 billion euros (around US$7 billion).
 In addition, for every Syrian sent back from Greece, the EU would accept one registered Syrian refugee living in Turkey who had never tried to enter the EU illegally, up to a total of 72,000.
 If the process succeeded in dramatically reducing irregular immigration to a maximum of 6,000 people per month, the EU would set up a resettlement scheme by which it would regularly resettle Syrian refugees registered in Turkey and upon vetting and recommendation by the United Nations High Commissioner for Refugees (UNHCR).
 The EU also promised to institute visa-free travel to the Schengen area and to breathe new life into Turkey's EU accession talks.

-The deal came into force on March 20, 2016.
-On April 4, the first group of 200 people had been deported from Greece to Turkey under the provisions of the deal.
+The deal came into force on 20 March 2016.
+On 4 April, the first group of 200 people had been deported from Greece to Turkey under the provisions of the deal.
 Turkey planned to deport most of them to their home countries.
-The agreement resulted in a steep decline of migrant arrivals in Greece; in April, Greece recorded only 2,700 irregular border crossings, a 90 percent decrease compared to the previous month.
+The agreement resulted in a steep decline of migrant arrivals in Greece; in April, Greece recorded only 2,700 irregular border crossings, a 90 per cent decrease compared to the previous month.
 This was also the first time since June 2015 that more migrants arrived in Italy than in Greece.